 For a fast-growing city like Almere, data related to quality of life is crucial in making decisions on future developments.
 In addition, the city was interested in using real-time data on factors such as noise, air quality and wind direction to manage traffic.
 Almere’s traffic control partner Vialis contacted Hyrde to help devise and execute a plan.

 Together with Vialis, our VolkerWessels sister company, we developed a plan to collect real-time data.
 Sensors were placed at intersections throughout the city.
-These sensors measure air quality, specifically.
+These sensors allow us to monitor air quality by measuring humidity, temperature, particulate matter (PM2.5, PM10) and nitrogen (NOx, NO2).
 We also handed out so-called ‘sniffer bikes’ that collect data on temperature, humidity and particulate matter as they move through the city.

 All data is first collected in a data lake, which is part of the Hyrde data platform: EKCO.
 It is then processed and sent to the Vialis traffic dashboard, which the city had already been using.
 This allows the city’s traffic measurement and analysis professionals to view all relevant data in a single dashboard.
 Based on real-time data, they can now make better traffic management decisions to improve the flow of traffic and maintain air quality standards.